matter-labs/zksync-lite-docs/docs/faq/faq.md

 ## How long are withdrawal times?

-At peak usage, the withdrawal time is about 10 minutes to 5 hours.
-During lower use, it can take up to 5 hours.
-Withdrawal times depend on the activity on zkSync and when we finalize blocks and submit them to Layer 1.
+At peak usage of zkSync, the withdrawal time is about 10 minutes.
+During lower use, it can take up to 7 hours.
+Currently, withdrawal times depend on the activity on zkSync, when we finalize blocks, and submit them to Layer 1.

 ## I withdrew my funds but don't see them in my L1 account.

 If your withdrawal is marked as "Complete" on [zkScan](https://zkscan.io/), but the funds have not arrived in your wallet, here are a few steps you should take:

 1. Make sure that enough time has passed.
-A withdrawal takes 10 minutes to 5 hours, depending on the usage of the zkSync network.
+A withdrawal takes 10 minutes to 7 hours, depending on the usage of the zkSync network.

 2. Check for your transaction in "Internal Txns" on [Etherscan](https://etherscan.io/).